demisto/content-docs/docs/use-cases.md

 - Case Management/Ticketing Integration Example – ServiceNow
 - Data Enrichment & Threat Intelligence
 - Important information for an indicator:
-- Top Use-Cases: Enriching information about different IOC types:
+- Top Use Cases: Enriching information about different IOC types:
  - upload object for scan and get the scan results.
 (If there’s a possibility to upload private/public, default should be set to private).
  - search for former scan results about an object (This way you can get information about a sample without uploading it yourself).
  - enrich information and scoring for the object.